kanidm/kanidm/kanidm_book/src/developers/designs/scim_migration_planning.md

 the _state_ of the synchronisation operation.
 An example of this is that LDAP syncrepl provides a cookie defining the "state" of what has been "consumed up to" by the ETL bridge.
 During the load phase the modified entries _and_ the cookie are persisted.
 This means that if the operation fails the cookie also rolls back allowing a retry of the sync.
-If it suceeds the next sync knows that kanidm is in the correct state.
+If it succeeds the next sync knows that kanidm is in the correct state.
 Graphically:

     ┌────────────┐                    ┌────────────┐                   ┌────────────┐